The DAO Pool

 Staked API3 tokens are used as collateral for the on-chain service coverage that will provide quantifiable and trustless security guarantees to dAPI users.
 These mechanics will remove the need for a central authority at the ecosystem level.

-To stake your tokens see Staking Tokens.
+To stake your tokens see the Staking Tokens guide.
 You can stake as many times as you’d like.
 Your percentage of all the tokens in the DAO pool are directly related to your percentage of the rewards and the risks.
 If you stake 10% of the pool you earn 10% of rewards and will pay 10% of service coverage claims.

 Decentralized governance requires well-balanced incentive mechanisms that accurately model both positive and negative outcomes.
 In other words, the governing entities should be rewarded for good results and penalized for bad ones.
 The API3 token is designed to facilitate this through three main utilities: